danielfrg/mkdocs-jupyter/README.md

 ### RequireJS

 By default RequireJS is not loaded.
+This is required for Plotly.
 You can enable it with:

 ```yml
 plugins: